 Located in Southeast Asia, Thailand is known for its elegant royal palaces, ruins, tropical shores, and not to mention the beautiful Buddhist temples.
 The capital of Bangkok is an ultra-modern city that rises over quiet canal-type communities and temples such as Wat Arun, Wat Pho, and Wat Phra Kaew (the Emerald Buddha).
 Adjacent beach resorts include the popular and busy Pattaya, crowded Phuket, quiet Koh Samui, and the stylish Hua Hin.
 The official language of the country is Thai and the monarch is King Vajiralongkorn (the previous king Bhumibol Adulyadej passed away in 2016).
-There are many Thailand interesting facts that are surprising for tourists.
+There are many fun Thailand facts that are surprising for tourists.
 Let’s talk about Thailand culture.

-The following pieces of information about Thailand culture and statistics will help you get better acquainted with the country’s landscape, people, and cultural leanings.
-We will also mention some of the best points of interest in Thailand.
+The following pieces of information will help you get better acquainted with the country’s landscape, people, and cultural leanings.
+We will also mention some of the most interesting facts about Thailand.